 Welcome to the office of the dean of undergraduate studies.
 We are committed to helping students make the most out of their years at Loyola—whether that means helping you through a difficult circumstance that is affecting your academics or preparing to take the next exciting step in the journey of discovery and achievement that can distinguish your academic experience.

-In undergraduate studies, we believe that students are the most important architects in planning for an undergraduate career and academic success.
-Students need to be agents empowered to discern their own paths, accepting the responsibility for success and failure, being resolute in the pursuit of interests, passions and goals, and making sense of their lives and choices as they proceed toward graduation.
+In the office of undergraduate studies, we believe that students are the most important architects in planning their academic pathway and achieving academic success.
+Students are empowered to discern their own paths, accepting responsibility for success and failure, being resolute in the pursuit of interests, passions and goals, and making sense of their lives and choices as they proceed toward graduation.
 Part of that responsibility begins with advocating for one’s self and seizing opportunities for exploration and growth.
 This, too, requires seeking out support resources on campus when necessary.

 The office of undergraduate studies coordinates the work of several such academic opportunities and supports:

-- The dean of undergraduate studies, Professor Douglas B. Harris, oversees the office of undergraduate studies and is co-director of Messina, Loyola’s first-year seminar program designed to help students acclimate to college quickly, connect and integrate their learning across multiple disciplines and courses, and to connect that learning to out-of-class experiences and life in the residence halls.
+The dean of undergraduate studies, Michael Puma, oversees the office of undergraduate studies which houses Messina, Loyola’s first-year seminar program designed to help students acclimate to college, to connect and integrate their learning across multiple disciplines and courses, and to connect that learning to out-of-class experiences and life in the residence halls.
 Mr. Puma also works with junior- and senior-year students.

 The Study provides comprehensive learning assistance that enables students to become successful independent learners.
-Offering free peer tutoring in most undergraduate courses as well as study skills and academic success workshops, The Study is an important resource for any student seeking additional academic assistance whether because they are struggling or simply because they are eager to take the next step toward even greater achievement.
+Through free peer tutoring in most undergraduate courses as well as study skills and academic success workshops open to all students, The Study is an important resource for any student seeking additional academic assistance, whether they are struggling or simply because they are eager to take the next step toward even greater achievement.

-We invite you to make the most of these resources and the many other academic resources that Loyola offers to help you succeed, excel, and make the most out of your undergraduate experience.
+We invite you to make the most of these resources and the many other academic resources that Loyola offers to help you succeed, excel, and make the most out of your Loyola experience.